jadojadox01/word-counter-tool/README.md

 This is a free Word & Character Counter web tool built with Next.js and Tailwind CSS.
 It helps writers, students, bloggers, and professionals quickly analyze text for word count, character count, sentences, and paragraphs — all instantly in the browser.

-Features
+# Features

-Count words and characters (with and without spaces)
+1.Count words and characters (with and without spaces)

-Count sentences and paragraphs
+2. Count sentences and paragraphs

-Copy results to clipboard with one click
+3. Copy results to clipboard with one click

-Clear text easily
+4. Clear text easily

-Mobile-friendly and fast
+5. Mobile-friendly and fast

 No backend required — fully frontend

-Why This Tool Is Useful
+# Why This Tool Is Useful

-Students & writers: Quickly check essay or assignment length
+1. Students & writers: Quickly check essay or assignment length

-Bloggers & content creators: Ensure proper word count for SEO or content guidelines
+2. Bloggers & content creators: Ensure proper word count for SEO or content guidelines

-Professionals: Check reports, emails, or resumes for word/character limits
+3. Professionals: Check reports, emails, or resumes for word/character limits

-Social media users: Ensure captions or posts fit limits
+4. Social media users: Ensure captions or posts fit limits

-Tech Stack
+# Tech Stack

-Next.js
+- Next.js
+- TailWindCss